xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 ## Summary

-The Compass Metro Fabric design meets the criteria identified for compass designs:
+The Compass Converged SDN Transport design meets the criteria identified for compass designs:

   - **Simple:** based on Segment Routing as unified forwarding plane and